Sun glare and low sun – techniques for better visibility

 Quick measures while driving

-• Lower the seat a notch if possible to get the sun edge higher in the windshield
+• Lower the seat a notch if possible to lift the sun edge above the windshield frame.

-• Increase airflow toward the window and activate AC to prevent fogging.
-Read Defogging and visibility
+• Increase airflow toward the windshield and activate AC to prevent fogging.
+Read Defogging and visibility.

 Light use and visibility

-• Use low beam also during daytime in poor visibility
+• Use low beam even in daylight when visibility drops.

-• Turn on taillights if the car doesn’t do it automatically
+• Turn on taillights if the car does not activate them automatically.

 Intersections and crosswalks

-• Be extra attentive to vulnerable road users who may be hidden in sun shadows
+• Watch for vulnerable road users hidden in sun shadows.

-• Make clear stops and check an extra time sideways
+• Make firm stops and double-check sideways before rolling.

-• Communicate with gaze/signs when needed, see Communication with other road users
+• Communicate with eye contact or short gestures when needed, see Communication with other road users.

 SituationMeasures